AmbientRun/Ambient/docs/src/tutorials/game/8_modding.md

 my_game = { deployment = "LATEST_DEPLOYMENT_ID" }
 ```

 You can now edit and run the code in `src/`, as per usual.
-Once you're happy with your mod, you can deploy it with `ambient deploy` (just like we did with the game).
+Once you're happy with your mod, you can deploy it with `ambient deploy`, just like with the game.
+Providing a `screenshot.png` is recommended to make sure your mod stands out.

 Remember to comment out the `my_game = ..` line before deploying.